JamesClonk/terraform-vcloud-kubernetes/README.md

 | Worker | vCPUs | `k8s_worker_cpus` | `4` |
 | Worker | Memory (in MB) | `k8s_worker_memory` | `16384` |
 | Worker | Disk size (in MB) | `k8s_worker_disk_size` | `163840` |

+> **Note**: The more worker nodes you have, the smaller the disk size gets that they need in order to distribute and cover all your `PersistentVolume` needs.
+This is why the worker nodes in the *Large* cluster example actually have a smaller disk than in the *Medium* example.

 ### Provisioning
 ![DCS+ Terraform](https://raw.githubusercontent.com/JamesClonk/terraform-vcloud-kubernetes/data/dcs_terraform.gif)